apache/trafficcontrol/docs/source/development/traffic_ops.rst

     Is the Fully Qualified Domain name (the concatenation of ``host_name`` and ``.`` and ``domain_name`` from the server table) pingable?

 **Traffic Router Check - RTR**
+  Checks the state of each cache as perceived by all Traffic Monitors (via Traffic Router).
+This extension asks each Traffic Router for the state of the cache.
+A check failure is indicated if one or more monitors report an error for a cache.
+A cache is only marked as good if all reports are positive.
+(This is a pessimistic approach, opposite of how TM marks a cache as up, "the optimistic approach")

 Configuration Extensions